 - Defended a public company auditor at trial and on appeal in an administrative proceeding brought by the United States Securities and Exchange Commission.

 - Counsel to a domestic company seeking to protect and enforce an international marketing and distribution agreement.

 - Represented the patent holder of an anti-depressant in defense of class-action antitrust and consumer protection claims.

 Earlier in his legal career, Mr. Yarger served as Assistant Solicitor General in the Colorado Attorney General’s Office, was an associate at Gibson Dunn’s Denver and Washington, D.C. offices, and clerked for Judge Mark R. Filip of the U.S. District Court for the Northern District of Illinois and now-Chief Judge Timothy M. Tymkovich of the U.S. Court of Appeals for the Tenth Circuit.

 Mr. Yarger graduated with Honors from the University of Chicago Law School, where he received the Beale and Mulroy Prizes for his writing and legal advocacy and, through his academic achievements, earned induction into the Order of the Coif.
 He received his Bachelor of Arts degree in Economics and Statistics from Dartmouth College, where he graduated magna cum laude and with honors.

 Mr. Yarger is admitted to practice law in the State of Colorado, in the District of Columbia, and in numerous federal courts across the country.
-He is a member of the Colorado Supreme Court Standing Committee on the Rules of Professional Conduct and is a frequent presenter on regulatory law, appellate practice, and constitutional law.
+He is a member of the Colorado Supreme Court Standing Committee on the Rules of Professional Conduct, serves as the Vice President of the Tenth Circuit Historical Society, and is a frequent presenter on regulatory law, appellate practice, and constitutional law.